joakimAbdinurIusuf/Skrivo/src/main/frontend/README.md

-# HOW TO START WEBSITE
+# HOW TO START THE WEBSITE
 Step 1: Install Node.js for your OS

 Step 2: Clone repo